Financing your new business

 - Tourism loans

-If you own a tourism establishment other than a bed and breakfast, you may be able to get a loan to buy, build, renovate or expand your business or consolidate debts.
+If you own a tourism establishment, you may be able to get a loan to buy, build, renovate or expand your business or consolidate debts.

-If you are a woman living in Western Canada, you could get a loan to start, grow or buy a business.
+If you are a woman living in British Columbia, you could get a loan to start, grow or buy a business.

 You can also turn to the private sector for financing for your business.
 You can look to Canada's major financial institutions, such as banks, credit unions, and cooperatives.
 Depending on the type of business you want to start, you might also be able to secure venture capital or financing from angel investors.